dgcfung/react-calculator/README.md

 9. Test your calculator.
 Do not progress to the next step until it successfully adds two numbers and renders the sum in `Output.jsx`.

 7. Make the calculator work with all of the basic 4 arithmetic operations (+, -, *, /).
-How will this change your state, and your JSX?
+What changes do you need to make to your JSX or state?
 Will you need to create additional methods or can you repurpose your existing method?

 ### Bonus
 What happens if the calculator recieves non-numerical inputs?
 Create some error handling that lets the user know if they have entered values that cannot be computed.